danielraymond/sparta-sinatra-api-project/README.md

  ` psql -d solar_objects -a -f seed.sql `

-To host the app locally run the following:
+To host the app locally run the following when in the project directory:

 ` rackup `